Age of consent in Asia: Singapore

 In addition, Section 376B criminalizes commercial sexual activity with youth under 18 - regardless of whether it occurs within or outside Singapore.
 Section 376D also further criminalizes attempting to travel outside Singapore for the purposes of committing such actions outside Singapore.

 Homosexuality between females was decriminalized in 2007, and on November 29, 2022, Parliament of Singapore repealed section 377A of the Penal Code and decriminalized homosexuality between males.

 South Korea

+The age of consent in South Korea is 16 for both males and females regardless of gender or sexual orientation.

 In South Korea, sexual activity with a person under the age of 16 (in international age, not "Korean age") is considered statutory rape, unless the other party is under 19.
-Sex with a child under 16 is considered statutory rape under all circumstances.
+Sex with a child under 13 is considered statutory rape under all circumstances.
 Prior to 2020 the age of consent in South Korea was 13.

-By 1894, extramarital sex was punished by cudgeled 90s, which could lead to death.
-It is difficult to confirm how the Age of Consent Act of 1894-1910 was enforced.

 Sri Lanka

 The age of consent in Sri Lanka is 16 regardless of gender or sexual orientation.
 However, girls belonging to Sri Lanka's Moor and Malay minorities representing approximately 10% of the national population are allowed to marry after 12 years of age and below the age of 12 with the approval of the religious leader, Moulavi and either father, brother, uncle, grandfather.